 Head lice, although not an illness or disease is very common among children and can be spread through head to head contact.
-If careful observation indicates that a student has a case of live head lice, the school nurse will contact the student's parent to have the child picked up from school and to discuss a plan for treatment with an FDA approved product.
-The student may return to school once the campus nurse has verified that treatment has been performed and that there are no live lice.
-Recheck will be performed in 7 days with additional checks, as needed depending upon the level of infestation.
+If careful observation indicates that a student has a case of live head lice, the school nurse will contact the student's parent to have the child picked up from school and to discuss a plan for treatment with an FDA approved medicated shampoo or cream rinse that may be purchased from any drug or grocery store.
+After the student has undergone one treatment, the parent should check in with the school nurse to discuss the treatment used.
+The nurse can also offer additional recommendations, including subsequent treatments and how best to get rid of lice and prevent their return.